Electrical Safety Advice for Holiday Let Owners

 - Always switch hair straighteners and electrical beauty products off immediately after use, and store them in a safe place.

 - Ensure that you have plenty of sockets in your rental properties so that visitors do not need to use adaptors to plug in their appliances and gadgets.

 28% of UK adults have bought and used a cheap, unbranded charger.
 This rises to 45% when we look at 18 to 24-year-olds.
 (Source: Electrical Safety First)

 Q5.
 What are the main signs of a damaged or broken appliance?

 There are some obvious things to look out for.
-If a machine starts to make a strange noise, is running hotter than usual or you can see smoke coming from it, stop using it, unplug it and contact the manufacturer or a qualified repair technician.
+If an appliance starts to make a strange noise, is running hotter than usual or you can see smoke coming from it, stop using it, unplug it, and contact the manufacturer or a qualified repair technician.

 Q6.
 How can you check whether a product has been recalled?